-Wainscotting is used as a decorative relieve applied to wall surfaces usually between the chair rail and the baseboard.
-Wainscotting can be in the form of tongue and grove paneling, shadow box paneling, sunken panel and raised panel designs.
+Wainscoting is used as a decorative relieve applied to wall surfaces usually between the chair rail and the baseboard.
+Wainscoting can be in the form of tongue and grove paneling, shadow box paneling, sunken panel and raised panel designs.

 The sill or stool is the bottom portion of a window.
 In applications where a stool is used, the stool projects past the casing and a skirt or apron moulding is used underneath.
 Window stool or sill offers a very classic and finished look on a window but are not always used.